MatthewMuller/cisco-cli-interface/README.md

 1. Create feature branch from `main`
 2. Make changes with conventional commit messages
 3. Submit pull request to `main`
-5. Feature branche merged to `main` for production releases
+5. Feature branch merged to `main` for production releases

 ## License